n2ygk/puppet-pingfederate/notes.md

   This references a policy set in oauth/openIdConnect/policies so has to 'require' it.
 - idp/adapters
   - Facebook [done]
 	Social login.
 Includes contract mappings.
-Needs to GET idp/adapters/com.pingidentity.adapters.idp.facebook.FacebookAuthenticationAdapter in order to fill in the POST template file.
+Needs to GET idp/adapters/com.pingidentity.adapters.idp.facebook.FacebookAuthenticationAdapter
+	in order to fill in the POST template file.
 Probably needs a Python script.
 For now, just hardcode what I need.
+  - still need to do this the other social IdP's.
 - sp/idpConnections [done]
   This PF server is an SP peering with the Shibboleth SAML2 IdP.
 The UI has an import feature which reads the IdP metadata XML and parses it into the various JSON API parameters.
 So a cool way to do this would be to mimic the same process, converting the XML to JSON.
 Maybe later.
 KISS for now.
   The cert metadata(certView) is ignored on POST and PUT we don't have to provide it; just the x509File.
 - oauth/authenticationPolicyContractMappings [done]
-  scope descriptions might not be needed...
 - oauth/idpAdapterMappings [done]
 - oauth/accessTokenMappings [done]
   Templates: `oauth_accessTokenMappings_saml2_*.json erb` and `oauth_accessTokenMappings_facebook.json.erb`.